AnthonyCxx/Notes-and-Writeups/C#/DataTypes/Arrays.md

 Console.WriteLine($"The second element in the third array is: {jaggedArray[2][1]}");
 ```
 > Note: Instead of using standard multi-dimensional array syntax _\[2, 1\]_, here the sets of brackets are separate since they are different arrays. <br />
+> Note: For jagged arrays, the _.Length_ member returns the amount of arrays. <br />
 > Reference: [C# Documentation: Jagged Arrays](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/jagged-arrays)

 ## Accessing by Range and Negative Index